TheAbys/devops-bootcamp-12-terraform/README.md

 AWS automatically generates a routing table for this vpc.
 Per default this routing table only contains a route definition for routing inside the vpc.
 For communication outside this vpc a internet gateway must be defined.

+With

+    terraform state show aws_vpc.myapp-vpc i can see the resource definition if it is existing